belphegor-belbel/instlux/README.md

 In addition, if your computer cannot boot from CD nor DVD for some reason, instlux can help you, too.

+## note
+Instlux only prepares the installation environment.
+It does not handle an installation process itself and does not cover an uninstallation.

+If you want to uninstall Linux with dual boot setting, please remove Linux partitions and fix bootloader manually.
+(Fixing bootloader probably need to run Windows setup which is holded in installation DVD or recovery partition).

 ## see also
 https://en.opensuse.org/SDB:Instlux